mprestonsparks/infra/docs/dean-system/specifications/5-user-documentation.md

 The Airflow interface provides real-time monitoring of agent evolution.
 The Graph view displays the current status of each task in the DAG.
 Click on individual tasks to view detailed logs including token consumption, diversity metrics, and discovered patterns.
 The Gantt chart shows task execution timing and parallelism.

-For more detailed monitoring, access the DEAN dashboard at http://localhost:8090/dashboard, which provides real-time metrics on agent performance, population diversity, token consumption rates, and pattern discovery.
+For comprehensive monitoring, use the DEAN web dashboard at http://localhost:8083, which provides:
+- Real-time evolution progress with generation-by-generation metrics
+- Agent performance comparisons and rankings
+- Population diversity visualization
+- Token consumption analytics
+- Pattern discovery timeline
+- Service health status

+You can also monitor via WebSocket for programmatic integration or use the CLI command `dean-cli evolution monitor --trial-id <id>` for terminal-based monitoring.

 ### Configuration